messagerie-melanie2/Courrielleur-Sources/docs/setup/windows_build.rst

 Spaces in folder names
 ~~~~~~~~~~~~~~~~~~~~~~

-**Firefox will not build** if the path to the installation
+**Firefox will not build** if the path to MozillaBuild or the Firefox source
-tool folders contains **spaces** or other breaking characters such as
-pluses, quotation marks, or metacharacters.
-The Visual Studio tools and
+contain **spaces** or other breaking characters such as pluses, quotation marks,
+or metacharacters.
+Windows usernames are a common cause for spaces in the path,
+so please ensure that your Windows username does not contain spaces, or miniconda
-SDKs are an exception - they may be installed in a directory which
+will have errors during fenix builds.
+The Visual Studio tools and SDKs are an exception - they may
-contains spaces.
-It is strongly recommended that you accept the default
+be installed in a directory which contains spaces.
+It is strongly recommended
-settings for all installation locations.
+that you accept the default settings for all installation locations.

 Quotation marks in ``PATH``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~